Armed U.S. gun rights activists rally against proposed Virginia gun laws

 A spokesman for the Capitol police said Van Cleave had worked closely with law enforcement on plans for the rally.

 “The Virginia election last November was an indictment of guns, and it was not an outlier,” said Christian Heyne, who leads legislative efforts at the gun violence prevention group Brady.
-“Virginia candidates flipped things on their head when they won because of the gun issue, not despite it.
-That is a fundamental shift.”
+“Virginia candidates flipped things on their head when they won because of the gun issue, not despite it.”

-The state’s gun owners responded with a movement to create “sanctuary cities” for gun rights, with local government bodies passing declarations not to enforce new gun laws.
+The state’s gun owners responded with a movement to create “sanctuary cities” for gun rights, with local government bodies in nearly all 95 counties passing declarations not to enforce new gun laws.

-Since the November election, nearly all Virginia’s 95 counties have some form of “sanctuary”, a term first used by localities opposed to harsh treatment of illegal immigrants.

 Grayson County Sheriff Richard Vaughan, who is from a sanctuary county, held aloft a banner supporting the Second Amendment on a street in front of the capitol.